Scrapbook Titles and Sayings, Christmas

 Someone to show the way

-So god gave us all his only son
+So God gave us all His only son

 On that first Christmas Day